Robinhood Investing Platform Review - Should You Use it?

 The Robinhood Gold account is a more premium account that provides a high-level of margin trading, larger instant deposits, and extended trading hours.

-The cash account is similar to the standard Robinhood account without the instant deposits and instant settlement.
+The cash management account is similar to the standard Robinhood account without the instant deposits and instant settlement.

 Why would you want a cash account?
 Robinhood has strict rules on day trading, but a cash account is exempt from those rules.